ForesightsIT/C2/README.md

 ## Key Steps

 ### MLSecOps Prepping & Authentication:
+Mainly creating a Service Principal account and associating it with a specific workspace.

 ### Automating an ML Experiment:
+Creating an experiment using Automated ML, configuring a compute cluster, and using it to run an experiment.

 ### Deploying the Best Model:
+Deploying the AutoML run's Best Model for interacting with the HTTP API service and or the model [over POST requests].

 ### Logs Enabling:
+Retrieving logs by enabling Application Insights at deploy time [with a check-box, or later by runing a code].

 ### Documenting Swagger:
+Consuming the deployed model using the [OpenAPI] Swagger JSON file to interact with the trained model.

 ### Consuming Model Endpoints:
+Consuming the deployed model using the endpoint's scoring_uri and its key that was generated post deployment.

 ### Pipeline Creating and Publishing:
+Updating a Jupyter Notebook with already created [same AutoMl's] keys, URI, dataset, cluster, and model names.